Cloud mining: pros, cons and how to avoid scammers

 ControlNoFull

-Sale upon exitImpossibleASIC has residual value
+Sale on exitImpossibleASIC has residual value

 TransparencyLowHigh (pool data)

 A real ASIC in a pool is a more transparent and usually more profitable option.
-POOL BTC will help you choose a pool with the best conditions, and calculator will help you calculate your income.
+Will help you choose a pool with the best conditionsPOOL BTC, and calculate income -calculator.

 Frequently asked questions about cloud mining